OpenScienceComputing/tutorial-ncstate/README.md

-# Materials for Tutorial at NCSTATE 2023-10-30:
+# Materials for Pangeo Tutorial at NCSTATE:
 "Emerging open-source Python-based infrastructure for scalable, data-proximate analysis and visualization of model output (a.k.a. the Pangeo Framework)"

 ## Start